 This method of teaching students how to write by chunking out writing sections will no doubt ban the boring and make students passionate and interested in writing.

-✏ How To Teach Writing To Be Interesting
+✏ How To Teach Writing That Interesting & Not Boring

-When I personally reflected on how to teach my students how to write, I started designing my units on the Narrative, Opinion, and Non-fiction (Biography) genre, I envisioned the entire process from start to finish and being an avid advocate of interpreting the abstract, set about designing lessons accordingly.
+When I personally reflected on means to do away with boredom in writing and how to teach my students to write, I started designing my units on the Narrative, Opinion, and Non-fiction (Biography) genres, I envisioned the entire process from start to finish and being an avid advocate of interpreting the abstract, set about designing lessons accordingly.

 I designed from a student writer’s perspective,